ricky8k/Grapejuice-on-Arch/README.md

 *Remember to enable it again after you've completed this installation, or your Deck will be vulnerable to unauthorized modification.*

-Once you've completed the following, head on over to the [Manjaro/Arch](https://github.com/ricky8k/Grapejuice-on-Arch#ManjaroArch) section to finish the [Preperation](https://github.com/ricky8k/Grapejuice-on-Arch#Preperation)
+Once you've completed the following, head on over to the [Manjaro/Arch](https://github.com/ricky8k/Grapejuice-on-Arch#ManjaroArch) section to finish the [Preperation](https://github.com/ricky8k/Grapejuice-on-Arch#Preperation).

 ### Manjaro/Arch
-If you're on Manjaro, [multilib](https://wiki.archlinux.org/title/official_repositories#multilib) *should* already be enabled by default. *However*, if you are unable to use the repo, or you're using a different Arch-based distro, we'll need to allow it in the `pacman.conf` file.
+If you're on Manjaro, [multilib](https://wiki.archlinux.org/title/official_repositories#multilib) *should* already be enabled by default.
+If not, or you're using a different Arch-based distro, we'll need to allow it in the `pacman.conf` file.

 Access the text editor with the following:
 ```